Ankr-network/ankr-docs/pages/staking/for-integrators/dev-details/eth-liquid-staking-mechanics.md

 The requirements when staking are:

-* Minimum value to stake (minimumStake) — 0.5 ETH.
+* Minimum value to stake (minimumStake) — no min value, any amount.

-* Stake change interval — 0.5 ETH.
-The user can stake 0.5, 1.0, 1.5 ETH, but cannot stake, for example, 0.55, 1.1, 1.88 ETH.
+* Stake change interval — no stake change interval, any amount.

 * Maximum value to stake — unlimited, at the user’s discretion.